Alexander040105/ids-group-case-study/README.md

 1. Choose a dataset related to a real-world problem (e.g., COVID-19 cases, stock market trends, population growth).
 2. Use Excel, Google Sheets, or Python (Matplotlib/Seaborn) to create:
    - A bar chart for categorical data
-   - A bar chart for categorical data
+   - A line chart for time-series data
-   - A bar chart for categorical data
+   - A scatter plot for numerical relationships
 3. Analyze the chart and answer:
    - What patterns or trends can be observed?
    - How does the visualization help in understanding the data?